 All fees regularly charged part-time students will also apply to the Gifted-Talented Program.
-Normally, each student may enroll for a maximum of two courses per semester.
+Students may enroll for a maximum of two courses per semester.
+Federal (Title IV) Financial Aid is not available for students participating in this program.

 Transcripts will be maintained in the Office of Admissions and will note the nature of the program and the admission status (Gifted-Talented Program).
 College credit will be reserved until graduation from high school or until early admission as provided for by action of the University of Louisiana Board of Supervisors.
-High school students who do not successfully complete a course may not be permitted to re-enroll until graduation from high school.
+High school students who do not successfully complete a course may not be permitted to reenroll until graduation from high school.